-- The nature of the problem
+- 1. The nature of the problem

-- The subjects/participants studied
+- 2. The subjects/participants studied

-- The methods used to conduct the study
+- 3. The methods used to conduct the study

-- The findings
+- 4. The findings

-- The conclusions
+- 5. The conclusions drawn by the researcher(s)

 I'm using these two formats to help you with your writing as you proceed toward your dissertation.
 So often the findings from studies are affected by the nature of the first four bullets above.
 I'm having you "track" these because they are essential to determining whether a study is worth citation in your work.